isabelstoddart/machine-learning/canvas_discussion_assignment4/README.md

 ### Conclusion

-As of now the HOG with all of the default values (except pixels per cell = (10,10)) is doing the best for the perceptron and the multilayer perceptron, with a little bit higher performance on the mulitlayer perceptron.
+As of now the HOG with all of the default values (except pixels per cell = (10,10)) is doing the best for the perceptron and the multilayer perceptron, with a little bit higher performance on the multilayer perceptron.
 The fluctuation for this feature set representation is a little bit concerning.
 I didn't see that much fluctuation in the other ones.
 Some of the other models do better for nn or prc individually so I will keep that in mind when I decide which one I ultimately use.

 ### Next Steps